-As of the fiscal year ended June 30, the District reported net pension liabilities for its proportionate share of the net pension liability of the Plan was as follows:
+As of the fiscal years ended June 30, the District reported net pension liabilities for its proportionate share of the net pension liability of the Plan was as follows:

-Proportionate

-Share of
+Proportionate Share of

-Net Pension
+Net Pension Liability

-Liability

-2018
+2019 2018

-Miscellaneous Plan \$ 2,851,601
+Miscellaneous Plan \$ 2,810,828 2,851,601

 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2017, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016, rolled forward to June 30, 2017, using standard update procedures.
+The net pension liability of the Plan is measured as of June 30, 2018 and 2017, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30 2017, rolled forward to June 30, 2018 and June 30, 2016, rolled forward to June 30, 2017, respectively, using standard update procedures.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.

-The District's change in the proportionate share of the pension liability for the District's Plan as of the June 30, 2017 and 2018, was as follows:
+The District's changes in the proportionate share of the pension liability for the District's Plan as of the fiscal years ended June 30, were as follows:

-Miscellaneous
+Miscellaneous Plan

+2019 2018

+Proportion - Beginning of year 0.02875% 0.02712%

-Proportion - June 30, 2017 Proportion - June 30, 2018 0.02712% 0.02875%
+Proportion - End of year 0.02917% 0.02875%

-Change - Increase (Decrease) 0.00163%
+Change - Increase (Decrease) 0.00042% 0.00163%